unlyricallyric/coding-challenge/README.md

         - Checking if the file is referenced to multiple images, if multiple images are pointing to the same file, only the reference will be marked as removed.
 The file will be removed from server only if it is pointing to 1 image.

+- Security
+    1. Check if empty file is uploaded
+    2. Check if file extension is allowed
+    3. Use UUID to replace file name to avoid file overwrite
+    4. Use MD5 to avoid upload same files having different names